seegongsik

-Why an Everyday Electric Car Out-Launches a Supercar
+Why an Everyday Electric Car Can Rival a Supercar Off the Line

 A supercar worth hundreds of thousands sits next to an everyday electric sedan at a red light.